SMS Niobe (1849): Service history

 Niobe was laid down in May 1847 at the Devonport Dockyard and launched on 18 September 1849.
 Completed on 5 October, the ship was never commissioned in the Royal Navy.
 She was sold to Prussia on 9 July 1862 for the price of £15,892 and used as a training ship for naval cadets from 12 October.
 In 1865, Niobe was commanded by the future admiral, Carl Ferdinand Batsch and among its cadets were seven future admirals, Alfred von Tirpitz, Wilhelm Büchsel, Oscar Klausa, Iwan Oldekop, Otto von Diederichs, Richard Geissler, and Oscar Boeters.
-Accompanied by the brig SMS Rover, the ship visited Plymouth, Madeira, the Cape Verde Islands, Cadiz, and Lisbon from 30 September 1865 to 15 May 1866.
+Accompanied by the brig SMS Rover, the ship visited Plymouth, Madeira, the Cape Verde Islands, Cádiz, and Lisbon from 30 September 1865 to 15 May 1866.
 After serving in the successive navies of the emerging German state, Niobe was stricken from the navy list on 18 November 1890 and hulked at Kiel, eventually being broken up in 1919.
 The ship's figurehead survives and is located at the Naval Academy at Mürwik.